Bia-source/notification/README.md

     <li><strong>TypeScript</strong> for type safety and scalability.</li>
     <li>Support for <strong>Social</strong> and <strong>Work</strong> notification categories.</li>
     <li><strong>Custom validation</strong> for request bodies with the use of DTOs (Data Transfer Objects).</li>
+    <li><strong>Gulp</strong> for automating tasks such as installing dependencies, running tests, generating the Prisma migrations and starting the server .</li>
   </ul>

 ## Tecnologias Usadas